-When you're baking cakes, pies or cookies, you can substitute shortening for butter, or the other way around.
+When you're baking cakes, pies or cookies, you can substitute shortening for butter or the other way around.
 But you can't substitute them equally.

-Why?
-Because while shortening is 100 percent fat, butter is only about 80 percent fat.
+A tablespoon of butter is not equivalent to a tablespoon of shortening.
+This is because while shortening is 100 percent fat, butter is only about 80 percent fat.
 About 15 percent of butter is water, and the rest is milk solids.

 Substituting Shortening for Butter